▶Practice

 Source Credibility and Clinical Reputation

-- BUG Interview (2016): "After Yushchenko's poisoning, I performed six facial reconstruction surgeries on him."
+- BUG interview (2016): "After Yushchenko's poisoning, I performed six facial reconstruction surgeries on him."

 - The clinic's official website (various versions of historical pages) mentions approximately 30 plastic surgeries as part of an international team.